JoshW-G/javaprojects/README.md

 	Jframe, threads to simulate balls moving around the screen colliding with the walls. speed can be set
 # pong game
 uses java 8 applets (now deprecated)

+# simple bank app
+simple swing application to simulate withdrawing and depositing from a bank account

 # bingo
 	socket server creates a new ball with random number and sends it to client (does not work instantly/everytime)